prosceel/landing/README.md

-Here is project preview link
+Here is a project preview link

 https://landing-522.netlify.app/